10 Basic Gymnastics Skills That You Should Master

 For standing pullovers, you have to swing your legs under the bar together.
 Do work on your abdominal and arm strength for pullovers.

-To work on your arm strength, legs, and core strength, you can do a number of exercises like planks, lunges, etc.
+To work on your arm strength, legs, and core strength, you can do a number of exercises like planks, lunges, etc. To learn more on strength training, check out our article on strength training for gymnasts fundamentals.

 You must have seen the spokes of a moving cart.
 Precisely for the similar resemblance, this skill is named so.